jstetich/LCWMD_Monitoring_sum/Data/DATA_NOTES.md

 We replaced the precipitation data from the `sonde_data.csv` file with newly downloaded weather data.
 We added daily maximum temperature data from that same source.
-Both are in tenths of teir customary units.
+Both are in tenths of their customary units.

 5.  **Exceeds_Data.csv**  -- Data derived from *Daily_Data.csv* containing flags
     that indicate whether conditions that day exceeded acute or chronic exposure